GST Council to meet 1st time in 2021 on May 28 to discuss Covid relief

-New Delhi, May 15 (IANS) The GST Council will meet for the first time this year on May 28, through video conferencing.
+New Delhi: The GST Council will meet for the first time this year on May 28, through video conferencing.

 The meeting coming in the backdrop of the fresh and more deadly Covid wave sweeping the country, is expected to announce a few Covid relief measures particularly on compliance matters.